South Carolina Burn Injury Attorneys

 Burn victims may suffer muscle, bone, blood, and tissue damage as well as subsequent pain due to injury to nerves.
 Burns can also be fatal.
 Depending upon the severity of the burn as well as the location of the burn, a burn victim may experience a wide number of potentially deadly complications, including shock and respiratory distress.
 Burns can also result in severe psychological and emotional distress related to scarring and deformity.

-Understanding the Severity of a Burn
+Understanding the Severity of Burn Injuries

 First Degree Burns: usually only affect the outer layer of skin and are limited to redness and minor pain, such as sunburn.
 First degree burns are treated as a minor burn unless they are extensive.